Memphis1983/check-your-emotion/README.md

 # Computer Vision & Face API

-## iUsing Azure's cognitive services
+## Using Azure's cognitive services

-### users can upload a photo and have their emotions analyzed!
+### Users can upload a photo and have their emotions analyzed!

 -   live version: coming soon

+---

 # Install